Jae277/Jae277/README.md

 - 💞️ I’m looking to collaborate on open source projects, startup ideas or anything that helps me grow as a developer.
 - 📫 How to reach me: jaec352@gmail.com | [LinkedIn](https://www.linkedin.com/in/jaelin-cooper-038113312/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like riding enduro bikes in my free time!
+- ⚡ Fun fact: I like riding enduro bikes on my free time!

 > 💡 Always building.
 Always learning.
 Always curious.